 The most common legal issues include those concerning taxes to be paid on estates, representatives and other professionals that must be contacted in the estate administration, the distribution of the estate, and any claims made against the estate.
-Regardless of whether your question is simple or complex, Tailor Law’s team of estate lawyers are here to provide easy, accessible services that meet your specific needs.
+Regardless of whether your question is simple or complex, Tailor Law’s team of estate lawyers is here to provide easy, accessible services that meet your specific needs.

 How Is An Estate Distributed?

 An estate is typically distributed based on the instructions of the will.
 Ontario’s Succession Law Reform Act sets out how the estate will be divided and distributed.
-In understanding Ontario’s Succession Law Reform Act, the legal team at Tailor Law will detail the distribution of the will and outline various scenarios in which the involved parties could be entitled to making claims of the estate.
+In understanding Ontario’s Succession Law Reform Act, the legal team at Tailor Law will detail the distribution of the will and outline various scenarios in which the involved parties could be entitled to make claims of the estate.

 Lawyers Who Are Careful, Resourceful, And Efficient

 Estate law is an area that deals with the distribution and management of a deceased person’s assets and possessions.
 The Tailor Law team’s approach when providing advice is simple: we offer honest and candid counsel to pursue suitable results on any given issue.
-We begin this process by providing a free consultation on your issues, goals, and objectives.
+We begin this process by providing free consultation on your issues, goals, and objectives.